darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/05 - The Guardian's Burden.md

 The weight of that revelation settled over them like a physical presence, and Melf felt the University's foundations shudder with ancient terror.
 Through his stone-sense, he could perceive the building's memory of the day the chamber was sealed—the desperate measures taken to contain something that should never have existed, the sacrifices made to ensure that forbidden knowledge remained buried.

-Three days to decide whether to risk unleashing horrors that could reshape reality itself, or allow Tengus to claim power that would serve his own apocalyptic ambitions.
+Little time to decide whether to risk unleashing horrors that could reshape reality itself, or allow Tengus to claim power that would serve his own apocalyptic ambitions.
 Melf looked at Samantha—this Herald who had walked into their academic sanctuary and transformed everything they thought they knew about courage and purpose—and felt his protective instincts crystallize into absolute determination.

 "We need to understand what we're truly facing before we act," Samantha said carefully, her voice carrying the diplomatic caution that had guided her through dangerous negotiations.
-"Three days gives us time to prepare properly.
+"A little time gives us a chance to prepare properly.
 Rushing in unprepared could trigger exactly what Tengus wants—either I prove unworthy and free the dragon, or he claims the book while we're recovering from failure."

 Vera's expression shifted to something that might have been relief mixed with grudging respect.
 "You're right.
 Thirty years of carrying this secret alone has made me... hasty.
 We should plan carefully."

 Melf stepped closer to Samantha, his scholar's curiosity tempered by protective concern.
 "What do you need from us?
 Research?
 Preparation?
 Understanding the specific nature of this worthiness test?"

 "All of that," Samantha replied, and Melf could see the weight of divine purpose settling on her shoulders like familiar armor.
-"But first, we need to understand exactly what Tengus knows and what his timeline really means.
-If he's given us three days, there's a reason for that specific deadline."
+"But first, we need to understand exactly what Tengus knows and what his timing implies.
+If he's controlling the tempo, it's because it serves his strategy."

 As they began to plan their approach to the sealed chamber, Melf offered his own silent prayer—to whatever forces governed the University's ancient foundations, to the spirits of scholars who had safeguarded knowledge for generations, to anyone who might help them navigate the impossible choices ahead.
 Through his stone-sense, he could feel the building itself listening, waiting, hoping that this time the burden of guardianship might finally be shared rather than endured in solitude.

-Three days to prevent an apocalypse, starting with understanding the true nature of what they faced in the darkness below their feet.
+Little time to prevent an apocalypse, starting with understanding the true nature of what they faced in the darkness below their feet.
 The countdown continued, and Melf was determined to ensure that Samantha wouldn't face it alone.

 ---